Reddayo/csopesy-mco/README.md

 g++ -g src/**.cpp -lncurses -o bin/a.out
 ```

+Entry class file, where main function is located, is in src/main.cpp

 ## Windows users

 For Windows, we can use **PDCurses**, which is an implementation of curses that uses the same function calls as the popular **ncurses** for Unix systems.
 Compiling using GCC on **MinGW64** is strongly recommended.
 If you do not have it, I suggest installing it through [MSYS2](https://www.msys2.org/), using the package [`mingw-w64-x86_64-gcc`](https://packages.msys2.org/packages/mingw-w64-x86_64-gcc)):